numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    ``Float64Unit``.
 Then ``Unit(np.float64, "m")`` (``m`` for meters) could be identical to ``Float64Unit("m")``.

-An perfect illustration of the use of abstract classes is the Pandas ``Categorical`` type, which can contain integers or general Python objects.
+An perfect illustration of the use of abstract classes is the pandas ``Categorical`` type, which can contain integers or general Python objects.
 NumPy needs a Dtype that it can assign a Categorical to, but it also needs Dtypes like ``CategoricalInt64`` and ``Categorical Object`` such that